 There are so many ways to prepare scallops; we like them ANY way.
 This is how I prepared our scallops last night:

-Ohhhh yeah.
-I was inspired by this seared scallop recipe at SkinnyTaste.com, and decided to change it up.
+I was inspired by this recipe at SkinnyTaste.com, and decided to change it up.

-Start with rinsing the scallops and placing on a plate over a paper towel.
+Start with rinsing the scallops and patting dry with a paper towel.
 Sprinkle Old Bay seasoning and fresh ground pepper over each side of the sea scallops.
 Melt some butter in a cast iron skillet or saute pan over medium high heat (I prefer the cast iron skillet).

 Once the butter is melted, place the scallops in the pan.
-Sear for about 2 1/2 minutes on each side–that’s how long it took my scallops, anyway.
+Sear for about 2 1/2 minutes on each side.

 These handy little tongs make it easy to check the scallops while they’re searing.

 Once the scallops are done, place them on a plate on a paper towel.
 Meanwhile, you’ll deglaze the pan you cooked them in by adding some pineapple juice.

 It will start boiling and all those little bits of the scallops left over in the pan will break up into it to help flavor the spinach mixture.

 Next, you’ll add some chopped red onion, pineapple chunks and mushrooms to the skillet and saute for about 3 minutes.
 Then add spinach, about a hand full at a time, stirring until it cooks down.

 Serve the spinach mixture over cooked jasmine rice and place the seared scallops on top.
 Enjoy!Print